lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 {{rfc7641}} defines the Observe option.
 The TV is not set, MO is set to "ignore" and the CDA is set to "value-sent".
 SCHC does not limit the maximum size for this option (3 bytes).
-To reduce the transmission size either the device implementation should limit the delta between two consecutive value or a proxy can modify the incrementation.
+To reduce the transmission size either the device implementation should limit the delta between two consecutive values or a proxy can modify the incrementation.

 Since RST message may be sent to inform a server that the client does not require Observe response, a rule must allow the transmission of this message.